negotiation skills

 • Awareness of the process and style of the other person

 What are the best activities to improve negotiation skills?
-If you want to learn the negotiation competency and acquire key negotiation skills to succeed in the workplace, you may want to consider purchasing negotiation training with these negotiation Masterclasses and books.
+To enhance your negotiation competency and acquire key skills for workplace success, consider investing in negotiation training, including negotiation MasterClasses and books.

 Chris Voss is a former FBI hostage negotiator and author of the book, Never Split the Difference.
 His book was named by Inc.com as one of the seven best books on negotiation ever written and takes you inside the world of high-stakes negotiations revealing the skills that helped him and his colleagues save lives.